This booklet uses easy words and pictures.

 You will need to take off your jewellery.

-The radiographer will take you into the room for your scan.
+The sonographer will take you into the room when it is your turn for your ultrasound scan.

 Once the CT is finished you will go back to the changing room where you can change back into your own clothes.